yag-im/webapi/README.md

 ## Test

-You need to use "localhost" as OAuth providers wouldn't work with other domains.
+You need to use "localhost" because OAuth providers wouldn't work with other domains.

-1. Run yag-mcc
+1. Run webapp
 2. Open http://localhost:8080/api/, logout if needed
 3. Login using any auth method
 4. Now you can trigger API calls from http://localhost:8080/api/docs/